Oliul-Hasnat-Rafi/my_getx_template/qs/README.md

 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Make changes and commit (`git commit -m "Add your feature"`).
 4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request on GitHub.
+5. Open a pull request.

 Please ensure your code follows the project's coding standards and includes appropriate tests.